prmehta24/Conversational-Booking-Agent/README.md

 * 5 hours complete:
     * Found out that OpenAI API was paid.
 Surveyed free OpenAI API alternatives and decided on the Gemini API.
     * Got the API key, made a .env file, and tested out the API.
+* 5.5 hours complete:
+    * Updated model.py to use Gemini API Chat SDK.
+This retains chat history for the AI assistant to use as context.

 # Instructions to Run
 * To active virtual env with git bash: 'source .venv/Scripts/activate'